-The job market for legal assistants in Winnipeg is very strong.
-The latest jobs analysis by Statistics Canada shows steady growth for this occupation in Manitoba, citing large numbers of upcoming retirements and growing demand for legal services as key drivers for the positive outlook.
+The job market for legal assistants in Winnipeg is booming.
+The latest report from the Government of Canada Job Bank shows strong growth for this occupation in Manitoba, citing large numbers of upcoming retirements as a key driver for the positive outlook.

 1. Curriculum: Comprehensive Training in Most Relevant Skill Areas